Lincoln at Peoria

 › View complete article

-• Lincoln: Master of Man (February 19, 2001)
+• Lincoln: Master of Man (2/19/2001 - Greenwich Time)

 One of the keys to Abraham Lincoln's character was his discipline.
 In the last two decades of his life, it is difficult to find occasions when Mr. Lincoln did not carefully monitor his public comments or gauge their public impact.